tonyradtke/simple-factory/README.md

 <h2> Introduction </h2>

-  - This is intended to be a simple, lightweight, portable,header only Factory implementation
+  - This is intended to be a simple, lightweight, portable, header only Factory implementation.
-  - BYOB (Bring Your Own Base!) (templatized by a 'base' class that you provide upon init)
+  - BYOB (Bring Your Own Base) (templatized by a base class that you provide at initialization).

-  <p> Each type to be registered in the factory, must inheret from a single parent type.
-This allows us to have any type in the factory.
+  <p>   Each type to be registered in the factory must inherit from a single parent type.
+This allows the factory to remain 100% generic.
-      Althought inhereting from this single parent type is necessary to get around some compiler limitations surrounding implicit conversion, the type need not have any content. class Base{}; will suffice.
+      Although inheriting from this single parent type is necessary to get around some compiler limitations surrounding implicit conversion, the type need not have any content. just 'class Base{};' will suffice.
       Types to be registered in the factory must have a default constructor, as well as a constructor taking a const Base&.
   </p>